About Steve Magas, Ohio’s Bike Lawyer

 I love to get your comments and questions and I try to return every call and email the day it is received.
 I really don’t have “hours” and find that returning emails and calls into the evening is a lot easier today than it was 20 years ago!

 I am an avid bicyclist, motorcyclist and Ohio trial attorney based in Cincinnati, Ohio.
 When I purchased my first home computer back in the early 1990’s I had to pick an email name.
 My “bike law” practice was in full swing even back then and I chose “BikeLawyer@aol.com.”
+When I switched from PCs to Apple/MAC products I added BikeLawyer@me.com and now we have our website at www.OhioBikeLawyer.com and you can reach me at Steve@OhioBikeLawyer.com.
+I am still ALWAYS available at 513-484-BIKE/2453.

 I rode bikes as a kid – we ALL did.
 We rode everywhere.
 My 1st “real”bike was a 10 speed Schwinn Continental that I purchased with money I earned working for my Dad’s buddy – drilling holes in marble for bowling trophies using a huge drill press.
 I was 15 and… I imagine… OSHA really wasn’t a thing at that point! :D.

 That bike took me through high school, college and law school until it was stolen during my third year.
 In 1977 or so I took the Continental on a bike tour with a high school friend, Jim Black.
 We had none of those fancy “panniers” – just heavy backpacks holding our gear and CANNED FOOD.
 Ok, we were a bit clueless.
 We started in Sandusky- took the Peele Islander across Lake Erie to southern Canada & thought we would ride along the coast of Lake Erie & camp on the “beaches” of Canada… the Royal Canadian Mounted Police had different thoughts – NO CAMPING… we still had a blast!

-[Helmets weren’t really a THING at that point!].
-We did learn ONE big thing – big trucks are SCARY.
-We apparently went during tomato harvesting season and semis with one or two long trailers loaded with tomatoes passed us every few minutes!
+TOSRV was/is the Grandaddy of all the Acronym Rides… It started in Columbus, Ohio back in 1962.
 I rode TOSRV the 1st time during the early 1990s on a Schwinn Le Tour Luxe with my high school buddy Terry Gaunt.
 Terry was a STRONG rider – I hung on for dear life!
 HA!
 Helmets were a NEW thing by then & we were early HELMET adopters!
 I did a little touring on the Le Tour also – a fun ride indeed.

-Some lawyers handle a few “bike” cases from time to time.
-Some advertise for them or have a “bicycle” page on their website.
-If those pages look similar it’s because they are – they’re often cookie cutter pages designed to attract your views while lacking the depth of someone who LIVES it.
-I come to “Bike Law” as a RIDER first – not a racer, but someone who simply uses the roads and trails for fun, fitness and transportation.
+I come to “Bike Law” as a RIDER first – not a racer, but someone who has used the roads and trails for DECADES to ride for fun, fitness and transportation.
 My clients appreciate the fact that I “get it” – I understand their passion for cycling – the rides – the gear – the experiences on the road when you encounter obnoxious or careless motorists!

 My Bike Law practice has continued to grow and I have now handled some 500 “Bike Cases” over the years — representing injured cyclists and the families of those killed on the road!